microsoft/playwright/docs/src/intro-js.md

 ## Command line

-Following are the usual command line patterns.
+The following are the usual command line patterns.
 Learn more about the [command line](./test-cli.md).

 - Run all the tests
   ```bash